-If I was a bird I’d like to be a peacock with a fantastic tail of feathers, sparkling and gleaming in the sunlight.
+If I was a bird I’d be a peacock with a fantastic tail of feathers, sparkling and gleaming in the sunlight.
 I’d be a kaleidoscope of colours; emerald, sapphire, gold and topaz, turquoise and aquamarine.
 I’d live in a palace of white marble, surrounded by friendly smiling servants wearing navy blue suits with brass buttons.
 My refreshments would be delivered to me on small, circular silver dishes, balanced on green and red velvet cushions.
 Happiness, sunshine and calm would prevail.
 All would be well in my private kingdom.

 Then one day, with no warning, the dreaded dragon of the high mountains blusters down from the snowy peaks.
 He lands heavily in the central courtyard, breaking several elegant statues during his clumsy, circling descent.
 He has not been invited.
 He is an unwanted, shaking pyramid of scales, smoke and tongues of fire.
 His foul-smelling breath sends wretched, stinking flames through the corridors and across the terraces of my magical kingdom.
 The roses take one look at him and his dreadful, yeasty emissions.
 They glance at each other, nod and as a response to his arrival, instantly wither and die.
 I can’t say I blame them.
 I’m left fluffing up my feathers and trying to work out a plan for dealing with this most unpleasant of guests…….